Supercar (TV series): Production

+Voice casting

 The cast for Supercar was put together weeks before shooting was to commence.
 The lines were recorded in the rushes theatre, which was transformed into a recording studio.
 Lines were recorded on a Sunday (once every month), because the studio was on a trading estate, meaning Sundays were the quietest days of the week.
 The recording sessions typically took place between 9:30 a.m. and 5:30 p.m., during which time the cast, along with the sound engineers, would try to get through at least three scripts.

-Canadian actor Graydon Gould (The Forest Rangers), who voiced Mike Mercury despite never auditioning for the part, was offered it whilst doing a stage production that was shown on television.
+Canadian actor Graydon Gould (The Forest Rangers), who voiced Mike Mercury despite never auditioning for the part, was offered it while doing a stage production that was shown on television.
 In an interview Gould recalls that, without owning a car, getting to Slough was difficult because "Sunday transport is about half of what it normally is" but because he had a wife, a two-year-old child and a three-bedroom apartment, he was grateful for the money.
-Sylvia Anderson directed the sessions and helped Gould with his accent; he recalls, "she would point out when my Canadian accent was slipping through".
+Voice director Sylvia Anderson (credited as Sylvia Thamm on series 1) helped Gould with his accent; he recalls, "she would point out when my Canadian accent was slipping through".

 David Graham voiced three characters for the series: Doctor Beaker, Zarin, and Mitch the Monkey.
 He also voiced the recurring character of Bill Gibson.
 He had previously worked on the series Four Feather Falls where he had shown his ability to provide a variety of different voices.
-Graham had based his voice for Dr. Beaker on veteran actor Felix Aylmer, while he also spent a day at London Zoo watching monkeys at the Monkey House, trying get a good interpretation as to how Mitch should sound.
+Graham had based his voice for Dr Beaker on veteran actor Felix Aylmer, while he also spent a day at London Zoo watching monkeys at the Monkey House, trying get a good interpretation as to how Mitch should sound.

 George Murcell voiced Professor Popkiss and Masterspy for the first series.
 He had previously worked for AP Films when playing the character Diamond in the low-budget B-Movie Crossroads to Crime alongside David Graham.
 Graham believes that because of his voice quality, Gerry thought he would make a good Masterspy, while Gould remembers Murcell doing "all the European voices".
-Murcell left the series after 24 episodes, which explains why he, and Popkiss do not appear in the last two episodes of the first series.
+Murcell left the series after 24 episodes, which explains why he and Popkiss do not appear in the last two episodes of the first series.

-Sylvia Anderson, then Sylvia Thamm before her marriage to Anderson, was credited as "voice direction", and voiced Jimmy Gibson and all female characters in the series; however, she was not credited for the first series.
+Sylvia Anderson voiced Jimmy Gibson and all the female characters.
+However she did not receive a cast credit for the first series.
 Originally Sylvia was not to voice Jimmy, but she was given the opportunity when Gerry was not happy with the original voice of Jimmy that had already been recorded.
-This marked Sylvia’s first involvement in voice acting.
+This marked Sylvia's first involvement in voice acting.